1. Personal Information we collect

 We are serious about the security of the information we collect.
 To protect this information, we employ contractual and administrative steps to ensure that this information is protected against any unauthorised access, disclosure or misuse.
 In addition to this we also utilise significant technology solutions to protect against unauthorised access or disclosure.

 All our employees undertake training in handling information, with particular emphasis on protecting the personal information of individuals.
 We limit physical and digital access to our premises and computer networks to those that require such access.

-We collect information from our customers, from individuals, third party service/data providers, Court records, publicly accessible databases, surveys or authorised parties.
+We collect information from our customers, from individuals, third party service/data providers, Australia Post (including National Change of Address), court records, publicly accessible databases, surveys or authorised parties.